Welcome to today's edition of the Rush 24-7 podcast.

 The football team?

-Look, that's that's a whole other thing, and you have no idea what that's going to mean.
+And you have no idea what that's going to mean.

-I mean, weeks, months from now, next season, you wait till these people learn that they can get their universities to do anything if they can co-opt a football team into joining whatever they're protesting.
+I mean, weeks, months from now, next season, you wait till these people learn that they can get their universities to do anything if they can co-opt the football team into joining whatever they're protesting.

-And imagine the peer pressure on African American football players.
+And imagine the peer pressure on African-American football players.

-You better, you better sign this pledge.
+You better sign this pledge.

 Do you not play, not practice?